 ESA astronaut Luca Parmitano spent six months on the International Space Station conducting experiments and keeping the orbital outpost running with five colleague astronauts.

-In Luca’s spare time he photographs our world from 400 km high, looking out of the Station’s panoramic Cupola.
+In Luca’s spare time he photographed our world from 400 km high, looking out of the Station’s panoramic Cupola.
 Luca tweeted the picture above with the comment: “The sky is simply perfect.”
 Of course, for people living down below, the weather would have been described as “patchy, with sunlight coming through at times”.

-Orbiting at 28 800 km/h, Luca is privileged to see our planet from a unique perspective.
+Orbiting at 28 800 km/h, Luca was privileged to see our planet from a unique perspective.
 Here, Earth’s curvature is clearly visible, with the thin layer of pale blue atmosphere separating us from the harshness of space.